YufengCai030114/Medical-Device-Training/README.md

 4. **Graph Module**
    - Generates the risk–skill connection data structure based on backend queries.
    - Provides formatted graph data that the frontend can render visually.
+## 6.2 System Architecture Diagram

+The architecture of the system follows a simple and clear structure as discussed with the supervisor.
+The focus is on showing how risks and skills are connected and how this information flows through the system.
+The system consists of four main components:

+1. **Frontend UI**
+   - Displays the dashboard, editor, and the graph interface.
+   - Sends user operations (e.g., adding risks, linking skills) to the backend.

+2. **Backend Java Server**
+   - Processes requests from the frontend.
+   - Performs logic such as creating links, retrieving risks/skills, and preparing data for the graph.
+   - Communicates with both the database and the graph module.

+3. **Database**
+   - Stores users, risks, skills, and risk–skill link information.
+   - Ensures all traceability data remains consistent.

+4. **Graph Module**
+   - Generates the risk–skill connection data structure.
+   - Provides formatted data for the frontend to visualize.

+### Architecture Diagram

 ```mermaid
 flowchart LR